-Laying a sheet for a number of weeks beneath trees that are dropping seed is an effective and easy way to collect a large amount of seed.
-Make sure the sheet isn't waterproof so that seed don't sit in pools of water.
-A piece of 'windbreak' fabric works well.
+Laying a sheet for a number of weeks beneath trees that are dropping seed is an effective and easy way to collect seeds from tall trees.
+Make sure the sheet isn't waterproof so that seed do not sit in pools of water.
+A piece of Windbreak fabric works well.